Type your paragraph here.

 The advisory board is comprised of scout leaders, Overland parents and community volunteers.
 The Riddick Center stands today as a testament to our community’s enduring strength.
-On November 15, 2020 we will celebrate our 75th year of service.
+On November 15, 2022 we marked our 77th year of service.

 We operate on donations, rental income, and occasional grants.
 We are not affiliated with LAUSD, or any government agencies.